By Joe Herrera, Founder of 915 Home Buyers — updated August 19, 2026

 In many cases, yes.
 If you sell the property before the lender completes the foreclosure sale, the proceeds from that sale can be used to pay off the mortgage debt.
 Once the loan is paid, the foreclosure action usually stops because the lender has been made whole.

-That is why many homeowners choose not to spend weeks getting the home ready, scheduling showings, or waiting to see whether a financed buyer can actually close.
+That’s why many homeowners choose not to spend weeks getting the home ready, scheduling showings, or waiting to see whether a financed buyer can actually close.
 When the clock is running, certainty matters just as much as price.

 Some foreclosure situations can be solved by catching up on payments, negotiating with the lender, or refinancing.
 But those paths depend on income, credit, loan terms, and time.
-A lot of homeowners under pressure do not have the cash to reinstate the loan or the time to wait on a bank approval process.
+A lot of homeowners under pressure don’t have the cash to reinstate the loan or the time to wait on a bank approval process.

 That matters even more when the home needs repairs.
 A traditional retail sale may look better on paper, but if the house has foundation issues, roof damage, code problems, title issues, or years of deferred maintenance, the market can be less forgiving than people expect.
 Buyers may back out.
 Inspections can lead to new demands.
 Lenders can slow everything down.